Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ##### Displaying time on initial audio load

-To display an initial timer format when audio is first loaded (rather than 0:00) two `useEffect()` hooks are needed.
+To display a timer when audio is first loaded (rather than 0:00) two `useEffect` hooks are needed.

- * First to format the time displays once a track duration has been:
+ * First to call `formatTimeDisplays()` once a track duration has been stored:

 ```javascript
 useEffect(() => {